Tooth Extraction for Damaged or Decayed Teeth in Leesburg, VA

 If you are worried about whether or not your dental extraction will be covered by insurance, it’s best to speak to your dentist before the extraction begins.
 Dental insurance typically covers anything that affects the overall health of the mouth.
 If the dental extraction is needed to ensure the health of the mouth, the dental insurance will likely cover this procedure.
 If the dental extraction needs to be done in order to make room for aesthetic reasons, then most likely your dental insurance will not cover the fee.

 You can speak to your dentist about your options and how you can pay for the extraction out-of-pocket.
 If you do not have dental insurance, your dentist will be happy to go over some different payment options for you in order to help ease the fee.
 If the extraction is recommended for a health issue or could potentially become a health risk, it’s important that the extraction is done right away.
-If you need to wait before doing the extraction for financial reasons you could be putting your own dental health at risk.
-Your dentist will almost always go over different payment options with you to try and assist you to ensure your health comes first.
+If you need to wait before doing the extraction for financial reasons, you could be putting your own dental health at risk.
+Your dentist will almost always go over different payment options with you to try to assist you to ensure your health comes first.
 You surely do not want to put your own oral health at risk simply because a tooth extraction is out of your budget.
-Speak to your doctor about your budget and see if they can offer a month-to-month payment option plan, after all, your dentist only wants to see the health of your mouth succeed.
+Speak to your doctor about your budget and see if they can offer a month-to-month payment option plan.
+After all, your dentist only wants to see the health of your mouth succeed.

 head shot 1